connor11528/vuex-todo/README.md

 # serve with hot reload at localhost:8080
 npm run dev

+# using faker we can generate a fake API so we can use for dev

 json-server generate.js (to run a local API builder from the generate.js file)

 # build for production with minification
 npm run build
 ```

+### Deployment

+To deploy the project, you would have to do the following:

+* run the build command
+* copy the index.html file, statc and dist folders to your webserver
+* project is kind of live